RobertJLewis/RiBL/ReadMe.md

     - HTML testing
     - CSS testing
     - Bugs
+6. Future Improvements
-6. Deployment
+7. Deployment
-7. Credits
+8. Credits

 # 2. Initial wireframes:
-The site was developed with the Mobile-first method.
-The wireframes were therefore created with that thought in mind, and created using Adobe Illistrator.
-- First Canvas:  Home page.
-- Second Canvas: Solomon Page.
-- Third Canvas: Newsletter sign-up page.
+The site was designed using a Mobile-first approach, meaning it was created with mobile devices in mind before adapting for larger screens.
+The wireframes were developed with this focus, ensuring a smooth and user-friendly experience on smartphones and tablets.
+These wireframes were created using Adobe Illustrator, which allowed for precise design and flexible layouts that work well on different screen sizes.
+The aim was to keep the design simple and easy to navigate, making sure that key features are clear and accessible on mobile.
+This approach also ensures that the site will be fully responsive, providing a consistent and seamless experience on any device.

-Mobile Phone mockup screen shots:
+### Mobile Phone mockup screen shots:

 ![Screenshot](assets/images/mobile-wireframe.png)

-Laptop mockup screen shots:
+### Laptop mockup screen shots:

 ![Screenshot](assets/images/laptop-wireframe.png)

 # 3. Website Features:
-* Navbar
+## Navbar
-Featured at the top of all three pages, the navigation links are situated to the right.
-On larger screens they show the text; Home, Solomon and Newsletter.
-On smaller screens, such as mobiles, the navigation links are situated in the burger-icon that expands into a dropdown when you click it.
+The navigation links are located at the top of all three pages, positioned on the right.
+On larger screens, such as desktops, the links are shown as text: "Home," "Solomon," and "Newsletter."
+On smaller screens, like mobile devices, the links are hidden behind a burger icon.
+When you click the icon, a dropdown menu opens with the navigation options.
+This design makes the site easy to navigate on both large and small screens, ensuring a smooth user experience.
-* Header
+## Header
-The Header at the top left in the header section, there is a company logo, that will take the user to the home page when clicked.
-The Company logo and sets the main color theme; green, gray, black and white.
+At the top left of the header section, there is the company logo, which users can click to return to the home page at any time.
+The logo not only serves as a navigation link but also helps set the tone for the site’s design.
+It establishes the main colour theme, which includes green, gray, black, and white.
+These colours are carried throughout the website to create a consistent and professional look, ensuring that the branding is clear and visually appealing.

-Screenshot of navigation bar RiBL logo:
+### Screenshot of navigation bar RiBL logo:

 ![Screenshot](assets/images/navbar-RiBL-logo.png)

 ## Theme & color choice
-#ffffff (White)
+* #ffffff (White)
-#000000 (Black)
+* #000000 (Black)
-#84c9dd (Teal/ Blue)
+* #84c9dd (Teal/ Blue)
 Using black, white, and teal on your RiBL website creates a professional, clean, and modern look.
 Black and white offer a sleek and readable design, while teal adds a sense of trust, innovation, and calm, ideal for a tech-forward financial service.
 This color combination balances sophistication and approachability, helping reinforce RiBL's identity as both reliable and cutting-edge.

 ## Typography